 What causes a sewer stoppage?

 Sewer stoppages can occur when the City sewer line becomes obstructed and your home is lower than the manhole in the street.
-This will eventually cause a residential back-up, which usually occurs with water/sewage coming up through a floor drain or lowest drain in a home.
+This will eventually cause a residential back-up, which usually means water/sewage coming up through a floor drain or lowest drain in a home.
 The same symptoms will occur when the obstruction is located in the residential lateral.